-Benefits of adopting an Automated Testing Service for JD Edwards projects (In English)
+Automated Testing Service for JD Edwards projects: these are the benefits

 One of the tasks that take a significant amount of time when implementing or upgrading an ERP system is functional testing.
 As an unintentional but common consequence, functional testing is not done enough, not repeatedly, not consistently and not standardized.
 This can eventually result in unexpected behavior in the software.

 But there is a solution that might save you a lot of time: Automated Testing.

 Automated testing with DWS SwifTest software

 The Cadran Consultancy CTRM team recently partnered with DWS to enable automated testing for Arantys using the DWS SwifTest software.

 This allows the team to run tests automatically and document them.
 Very useful as testing became more rigorous within our tools release approach and client projects.
 The team started using DWS SwifTest during the development of Arantys Release 3.5 and the testing of this new release.
 Use cases that required testing are simultaneously created in DWS SwifTest as a unit- or integral test.
 That’s two birds with one stone.

 Up to now, a group of CTRM consultants already documented more than 200 unit test scripts for Arantys which can be executed repeatedly or consecutively (in an integral test).
 This significant investment allows us to have a better focus, release quicker and move forward.